 - Magnesium encouraged healthy levels of Estrogen by supporting the liver’s COMT enzyme

-- Supports bone health: Magnesium is essential for healthy bones because it helps to absorb calcium, which is necessary for strong bones.
+- Supports bone health: It is essential for healthy bones because it helps to absorb calcium, which is necessary for strong bones.
 In fact, a lack of adequate magnesium can lead to decreased bone mineral density.

 - Helps with PMS: Research has found that women who supplement with magnesium regularly experience less severe PMS symptoms, such as headaches, bloating and cramps.

-- Can help combat menopause symptoms: Magnesium can reduce symptoms of menopause!
+- Can help combat menopause symptoms: It can reduce symptoms of menopause!
 Yes, even hot flashes and night sweats.
 It is also important for cardiovascular health, which can be negatively impacted during menopause due to lower estrogen levels.

-The best way to get enough magnesium is from a healthy diet!
+The best way to get enough is from a healthy diet!
 That includes plenty of green leafy vegetables, nuts, and whole grains.
-If you don’t think your diet is providing enough magnesium, you can also consider taking a supplement (more on that below).
+If you don’t think your diet is providing enough, you can also consider taking a supplement (more on that below).
 A high quality multivitamin made from Whole Foods should get you pretty close to your R.D.A.
 But to bridge the gap, load up on:

 - Spinach